DiegoCico/CS3500/hw5/docs/README.md

-# Three Trios cs3500.threetrios.Game
+# Three Trios cs3500.threetrios.game.Game
 ## Overview
-Three Trios cs3500.threetrios.Game is a two player game built on a custom size board/grid.
+Three Trios cs3500.threetrios.game.Game is a two player game built on a custom size board/grid.
 Players take turns placing cards on the grid and battle to flip the opponent's card.
 The player with the most cards at the end wins.

 ## Components
-cs3500.threetrios.GameGrid: Manages the grid and card placement cs3500.threetrios.Cell: Reps grid cells (playable or non) cs3500.threetrios.CardModel: Holds attack values for battle cs3500.threetrios.Player: Managers players and their hands (of cards)
+GameGrid: Manages the grid and card placement
+Cell: Reps grid cells (playable or non)
+CardModel: Holds attack values for battle and handles winning conditions
+Player: Managers players and their hands (of cards)
+BoardConfigParser: Parses configuration files to set up the game grid and card list
-TextView: Displays grid
+TextView: Displays grid in a user-friendly way

 # Next Steps
-- GUI and Controller
+- GUI and Controller (currently in the dummy folder - not enough time to implement)
+- Need to create a features class
+- Need make ReadOnlyModel for GUI
+- AI Player: Adding a simple AI to allow solo play.